If you’re looking for Mint alternatives, there are plenty of options out there that can help you get your finances and savings accounts in order.

 You can get a free budgeting tool that’s ideal for tracking your net worth monthly income and budget without spending a dime.

 Some of the free budgeting and personal finance tools are:

 - Empower (my top budgeting tool now, RIP Mint)

 - Budget templates using Google Sheets or Excel

-Can any of these apps track investments or even loans?
+Can any of these apps offer investment tools?

-The best Mint alternatives that can track investments or even loans are:
+The best Mint alternatives that have investment tools are:

 Learning how to live frugally is the best money hack that can lead you towards financial freedom.
 Making small, everyday changes in the way you spend money can add up to a huge difference over time.

 For example, if you’re spending $15 on takeout for dinner every week, then consider buying ingredients and cooking at home.
 Same quality, more quantity, but it’s cheaper!